Questions and Answers About the Christian Passover

 The apostle Paul was correcting the Corinthian congregation for not properly keeping the Passover ceremony with reverence and solemnity.
 These Christians were coming to the Passover and selfishly eating their own food while others went hungry.
 Some were even getting drunk (verse 21).
 So, instead of calling this observance “the Lord’s Supper,” Paul was actually reminding them that it wasn’t!
 They were to come together to solemnly partake of the bread and wine symbols—not to eat supper (verses 27-29).

-The title “Communion” is taken from 1 Corinthians 10:16: “The cup of blessing which we bless, is it not the communion of the blood of Christ?”
+The title “Communion” is taken from 1 Corinthians 10:16: “The cup of blessing which we bless, is it not the communion [the “fellowship” or “sharing”] of the blood of Christ?”
 This is not a designation of a title for the event, but a statement that the symbols of bread and wine are necessary to have a relationship, or fellowship, with Jesus Christ.
-The Passover is necessary to truly knowing and having a relationship with Jesus Christ.
+The Passover is necessary for truly knowing and having a relationship with Jesus Christ.

 Finding more answers

 If you are just learning about the Passover, we hope these answers have been helpful and informative.
 We encourage you to continue studying the origins of the popular holidays celebrated in the spring and the deep meaning of the spring festivals found in the Bible.
 Below this blog post you will see a number of resources that can help you in your study.